goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

 ``bluebream`` project template.
 In this chapter we will explore creating a simple ticket collector application.

+Befire proceeding, we will see the user stories:

+ 1. Individual small ticket collector for each project.
+Many collectors can be added to one running zope.

+ 2. Any number of tickets can be added to one collector.

+ 3. Each ticket will be added with a description and one initial comment.

+ 4. Additional comments can be added to tickets.

 Starting new project
 --------------------

 Ticket Collector: Your first BlueBream application
 --------------------------------------------------

 Creating the application object
 -------------------------------